nathancahill/split/README.md

 }
 ```

-And for horizontal splits, floating the elements with 100% height is useful:
+And for horizontal splits, floating the elements with 100% height is required.
+Make sure that the parent has it's height defined to use this, or use a clearfix:

 ```css
 .split, .gutter.gutter-horizontal {